asqwerty666/slurm-modpy/README.md

 cdata = {'time':'4:0:0', 'cpus':4, 'job_name':'job_one'}
 ```

-and usually I fill other info inside a loop and launch it,
+and ussually I fill other info inside a loop and launch it,

 ```
 for name in names: